Jerry Agar: Life and career

-Agar was born in Manitoba but has spent much of his career on the US talk radio circuit.
+Agar was born in Manitoba.
 After years of working as a disc jockey in Canada he moved to the United States and became a talk radio host at WPTF in Raleigh, North Carolina in 2000.
 He subsequently moved to KMBZ in Kansas City, WABC-AM in New York City and WLS-AM and WGN-AM in Chicago.
 He was a substitute host on G. Gordon Liddy's satellite radio show and Mark Levin's show.
 In February 2010, Agar joined CFRB in Toronto as host of The Jerry Agar Show on weekday mornings.
 He hosted a program on the Sun News Network from 3 to 5 pm Eastern weekdays, until the station's demise in 2015, and is a regular Tuesday columnist for the Toronto Sun.

 Agar has published op-ed pieces in various American newspapers and was a featured columnist for the Kansas City Business Magazine.
 He was also a multimedia fellow with the Illinois Policy Institute.